 Bonds differ from stocks in that they aren’t traded publicly.
 Investors must go through a broker to purchase most bonds, or they can buy US Treasury bonds directly from the government.

 Brokers can sell bonds at any price, so it’s important for investors to research to make sure they are getting a good price.
-They can also check the Financial Industry Regulatory Authority (FINRA) to see all the latest bond transaction rates and get an idea about how much they should be paying for a particular bond.
+They can also check the Financial Industry Regulatory Authority (FINRA) to see benchmark data and get an idea about how much they should be paying for a particular bond.
 FINRA also has a search tool for investors to find credible bond brokers.

 As mentioned above, traders can either buy bonds in the primary or secondary market, or they can buy into bond mutual funds and bond ETFs.